30 Animal Welfare Blueprint Proposals submitted to Ministers, for consideration in the next Party Manifesto, 6 September 2019

 2. End cages.
 Millions of sentient, intelligent farm animals are currently crammed in cages and farrowing crates, unable to fulfill their basic needs and exhibit their normal patterns of behavior.
-We will phase out these cruel production systems by the end of the next Parliament, with support for farmers as they transition.
+Phase out these cruel production systems by the end of the next Parliament, with support for farmers as they transition.

-3. Introduce mandatory method of production labelling on all meat.
-The public will be given full information about how the animals they are eating were raised and slaughtered, allowing informed consumer choice.
+3. Introduce mandatory method of production labelling on all meat and Dairy products.
+The public will be given full information on how animals are raised and slaughtered, allowing informed consumer choice.

 5. Legislate to recognise animal sentience.
-We will introduce a new law to explicitly recognise that animals are sentient beings with the ability to feel pain and pleasure.
-Our legislation will go further than existing EU law, introducing a duty on all Ministers and parts of government to take account of animal welfare when making decisions.
+Introduce a new law to explicitly recognise that animals are sentient beings with the ability to feel pain and pleasure.
+UK legislation will go further than existing EU law, introducing a duty on all Ministers and parts of government to take account of animal welfare when making decisions.
 To include cephalopods and decapods based on the available scientific evidence.

 6. Teach animal welfare in the national curriculum.
 Children have a natural affinity for animals.
-We will ensure that all children are taught about their moral significance, their complex inner lives, their physiological and behavioural needs, and steps we can all take to protect and improve their welfare.
+Ensure that all children are taught about their moral significance, their complex inner lives, their physiological and behavioural needs, and steps we can all take to protect and improve their welfare.

 7. Ban the imports of fur and foie gras in the UK.
 The UK has already outlawed the production of these cruel products and we should ban imports when we leave the EU.

 8. Focus farm subsidies on environmental protection and animal welfare.
 Farmers who adopt higher animal welfare systems should be rewarded financially.
 Public money for public goods.
-We want to see an end to cruel practices including debeaking and the killing of male calves on dairy farms and male chicks at birth.
+End cruel practices including debeaking and the killing of male calves on dairy farms and the maceration of male chicks at birth.

 9. Oppose any resumption of commercial whaling and seek further measures to end shark finning.